-North Korea's Kim visit Beijing; South Korea, U.S. halt military drill
+North Korea's Kim visits Beijing; South Korea, U.S. halt military drill

 Calculating the cost of military exercises is a complicated process, often requiring data from different branches of the military and spread over several budgets over different years.

-Troops who would have been involved in the exercises would still require training and certification, which would still cost money, said Abraham Denmark, a former deputy assistant secretary of defence for East Asia under President Barack Obama.
+Troops who would have been involved in the exercises would still require training and certification, which would cost money, said Abraham Denmark, a former deputy assistant secretary of defence for East Asia under President Barack Obama.

 “To me, the idea of this as a cost saving measure doesn’t really make much sense,” Denmark said.

 Reporting by Ben Blanchard in BEIJING and Christine Kim in SEOUL.
-Additional reporting by Idrees Ali in WASHINGTON and Kaori Kaneko in TOKYO.
-Editing by Lincoln Feast.
+Additional reporting by Idrees Ali in WASHINGTON and Kaori Kaneko in TOKYO; Editing by Lincoln Feast, Robert Birsel